 This summer, Coors Field will take a break from back-to-back Rockies games to host two epic concerts — Billy Joel (Aug.
 8, 2019) and Zac Brown Band (Aug.
 9, 2019) — which will require the construction of large-scale rock stage sets without harming the Rockies’ pristine emerald baseball diamond.
 Between the tour crews and the Coors Field staff, everything will be back in place and ready to host the Arizona Diamondbacks by Tuesday evening.

-Broncos Stadium also undergoes a radical transformation when they host springtime Monster Energy Supercross (April 13, 2019) and Monster Jam (April 27, 2019) events, each of which requires the field to be covered in millions of pounds of dirt to create obstacle-filled motorcycle and truck courses for the competitors.
+Empower Field also undergoes a radical transformation when they host springtime Monster Energy Supercross (April 13, 2019) and Monster Jam (April 27, 2019) events, each of which requires the field to be covered in millions of pounds of dirt to create obstacle-filled motorcycle and truck courses for the competitors.

 Tim Phend, director of Supercross operations for Feld Entertainment, detailed the setup process for the Monster Energy Supercross track.